containerd/containerd/docs/config.md

   # stats_collect_period is the period (in seconds) of snapshots stats collection.
   stats_collect_period = 10

   # systemd_cgroup enables systemd cgroup support.
+This only works for runtime
+  # type "io.containerd.runtime.v1.linux".
+  # DEPRECATED: use Runtime.Options for runtime specific config for shim v2 runtimes.
+  #   For runtime "io.containerd.runc.v1", use the option `SystemdCgroup`.
   systemd_cgroup = false

   # enable_tls_streaming enables the TLS streaming support.
   # It generates a self-sign certificate unless the following x509_key_pair_streaming are both set.
   enable_tls_streaming = false

   # "plugins.cri.x509_key_pair_streaming" contains a x509 valid key pair to stream with tls.
   [plugins.cri.x509_key_pair_streaming]
     # tls_cert_file is the filepath to the certificate paired with the "tls_key_file"
     tls_cert_file = ""

     # tls_key_file is the filepath to the private key paired with the "tls_cert_file"
     tls_key_file = ""